Tokyo (Vampires & Wolves)

 "Tokyo (Vampires & Wolves)" is a song by Liverpudlian indie band the Wombats.
 It was the first single to be released from their second album This Modern Glitch.
 The song was added to the A-list on BBC Radio 1.

 Background

 In an interview with Digital Spy, drummer Dan Haggis said:

 "We've approached this album slightly differently from the last.

 "Whereas the first album was practically recorded live with a few overdubs, this time round we've had the time to really play with the sonics.
 Now we just can't wait to get out there and get sweaty."

 Singer Matthew Murphy told XFM about the sound of the new single: "I don't think we consciously thought we'd make a synth-pop-whatever record.
 It just happened.
 There are a lot more keyboards and I didn't play as much guitar.
 It's quite an angsty, anxious song, wanting to run away from everything.
 A lot of our songs are escapist, I think."

-The cover also bears a striking resemblance to Tokyo, Japan, with every smaller 'mini-city' filled with a different color.
+The cover also resembles a map of Tokyo.